lachrist/aran/README.md

 ### Trap Categorization

 We tried to provide as few trap as possible to express the entire JavaScript semantic.
-This process still left us with around 40 traps which we categorize depending on their effect on the value stack:
+This process still left us with 26 traps which we categorize based on their transparent implementation:

-* Informers (7): do nothing
+* Informers (7): does nothing
 * Modifiers (15): returns the first argument
-  * Bystanders (2): no effect on the value stack
-  * Producers (6): push a value on top of the value stack.
-  * Consumers (7): pop a value from the value stack.
 * Combiners (4): computes a new value
   * `unary = (operator, argument, serial) => eval(operator+" argument");`
   * `binary = (operator, left, right, serial) => eval("left "+operator+" right");`